sungsungsungg/PostYourDeepestSecret/README.md

 Feel free to give it a try!

-There hasn't been put much effort on front-end (it's mainly for my practice with Node.js), I'm happy to bring life into this AWESOME blog site on any requests :)
+There hasn't been much effort put on front-end (it's mainly for my practice with Node.js), but I'm happy to bring this AWESOME site to life upon any request :)

 ## Instructions